 Starting a Neighborhood Watch Group

 First, talk to your neighbors about starting Neighborhood Watch on your block.
-If 70 percent (10-15 households) of your neighbors are interested, call the Stockton Police Community Services Section about a Neighborhood Watch Group in your area.
+If 70 percent (10-15 households) of your neighbors are interested, Click here to access a Neighborhood Watch Group Application or call the Stockton Police Community Services Section about a Neighborhood Watch Group in your area.
 They will help you choose a date for your first meeting and provide invitations to distribute.